Sammmy1036/shuriken/README.md

 - /var/log, /var/lib/wireguard, /etc/wireguard → mounted as tmpfs or redirected to /dev/null
 - **Power cycle / reboot = everything disappears**

-Server bootstrap & hardening scripts (Ansible / Packer) are public here:
-→ [github.com/yourusername/shuriken-infra] (create this repo if it doesn't exist yet)

-### Transparency log (warrant canary style)
+### Transparency log
 - **2026-02-01** — Routine reboot of all public nodes.
 Verified tmpfs mounts and no persistent WireGuard-related files post-reboot.
 - **2026-01-15** — Zero data requests / subpoenas received that could be actioned.
 - **2025-12-20** — Enforced tmpfs mounts on logging and config directories in bootstrap image.

-We publish any future compelled data requests (that we can legally disclose) in this section.
+We publish any future compelled data requests in this section.

 ### Audit invitation
 The client is open source — feel free to audit, build from source, or run your own servers.